davithss/hjsearch/README.md

-# README
+# Real Time Search

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+This is a real time search getting the best match.

-* Ruby version
+* Ruby version - 2.3

-* System dependencies
+* Rails version - 5.0.1

 * Configuration

-* Database creation

-* Database initialization
+  On your terminal run:
+   bundle
+   rails db:create
+   rails db:migrate

 * How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions
+   rspec

-* ...
+* TODO
-# hjsearch
+  Match improvement: perhaps using a existent wordlist